heindrickson/LimeSurvey-Builder/README.md

 [Survey Mockup Example](https://github.com/heindrickson/LimeSurvey-Builder/blob/main/Survey_Mockup_Example.docx)
 <br><br>

 # Limitations
 When exporting a survey from LimeSurvey in TSV format, one can see numerous fields that could theoretically be populated.
 These fields may be for general use or specific to certain question types.
 However, our assistant is explicitly instructed to use **only** a specific set of fields (the most common ones, maybe 90% of use cases).

 Therefore, if the user requests some functionality requiring a field not covered by these instructions, the assistant will likely be unable to implement it.
-So, the recommendation is: do **not** ask the Assistant to generate a survey with advanced features (e.g., statistics generation, quotas, multilingual surveys etc.) or GUI attributes.
+So, the recommendation is: do **not** ask the Assistant to generate a survey with advanced features (e.g., statistics generation, quotas, fields size, multilingual surveys etc.) or GUI attributes.
 Use the Assistant to create the basic survey features, and — after importing it into LimeSurvey — add or modify attributes such as those mentioned.

 PS - There is a workaround to create a multilingual survey with LimeSurvey-Builder: create the TSV content for each language using the Assistant, then concatenate all of them together. **But** it will be necessary to edit the final TSV to make these adjustments: a) keep only ONE set of type 'S' records, at the beginning; b) adjust the 'additional_languages' record to add the other language identifiers.
 <br><br>

 # License
-LimeSurvey-Builder is licensed for use, modification and distribution under the terms of Mozilla Public License version 2.0 (MPL-2.0).
+LimeSurvey-Builder is licensed for use, modification and distribution under the terms of the MIT License.